J-Behrens/plan-merging/README.md

   -s, --single          Get single agent plans and add to instance -v, --visualize       Visualize output with asprilo visualizer
 ```
 ## IMPORTANT: If a seemingly easy instance doesn't get solved quickly you might want to manually try a bigger retries value with -r RETRIES.
-The default equals the number of agents and can in some cases lead to unsolvability or slow solving.
+The default equals the number of agents and can in some cases lead to unsolvability or slow solving (careful: to big retrie values can have the same effect).

 The solution can be obtained from the created temp.lp file.
 (When interrupted it is also possible to obtain a partial solution from temp.lp.)